xingzhou/containercafe/docs/ansible.md

 (i.e.,
 `{{environment_role}}-{{environment_location}}-{{cluster_short_name}}`).
-There may be no dash in the `environment_kind` nor the `environment_instance`.
+There may be no dash in the `environment_kind` nor the `environment_location`.
 OpenRadiant presently leaves it up to you to decide how to choose the environment role and location names.
 In the tiny example you find a cluster named `dev-vbox-radiant01`.